The HTML Video element (

 <canvas>elements.
 If invalid, it is handled as if the enumerated keyword anonymous was used.
 See CORS settings attributes for additional information.

-- The height of the video's display area, in CSS pixels.
+- The height of the video's display area, in CSS pixels (absolute values only; no percentages.)

-- A Boolean attribute; if specified, we will, upon reaching the end of the video, automatically seek back to the start.
+- A Boolean attribute; if specified, the browser will automatically seek back to the start upon reaching the end of the video.

-auto: indicates that the whole video file could be downloaded, even if the user is not expected to use it.
+auto: Indicates that the whole video file can be downloaded, even if the user is not expected to use it.

 autoplayattribute has precedence over